port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 :::tip
 The example above shows how to update the status and add a new log message to the action run, but it is also possible to update just a specific field of an action run.

-For example it is possible to trigger the GitHub action and just update the log, without changing the status.
+For example it is possible to trigger the GitHub action and just update the log, without changing its status.

 Note that once a Port action run has a status, it can no longer be updated and changes to the catalog can no longer be tied to that action, so it is considered a best practice to update the status of an action only when it has finished performing all of its changes
 :::